 Aside from public and employers’ liability insurance, you may also want to consider the following policies for your builders’ business cover:

-- Tools and equipment: This will cover you against the cost of replacing any tools or equipment you have as part of your work if they’re damaged or stolen
+Tools and equipment: This will provide cover for the cost of replacing any tools or equipment you have as part of your work if they’re damaged or stolen

 The level of cover you get will depend on your insurer and the policy you choose – be sure to read any policy documents before taking out insurance so you know what you’ll be covered for.